Close Alert Banner

 • Choose water instead of drinks with lots of sugar.
 Sugar in sweet drinks like juice, chocolate milk, and pop can cause tooth decay, even if watered down.
 The Canadian Dental Association has advice on nutrition for children.

 • Visit the dentist for regular checkups and fluoride treatments.
-Your family may be eligible for the Canada Dental Benefit or Healthy Smiles Ontario.
+Your family may be eligible for the Canadian Dental Care Plan or Healthy Smiles Ontario.

 Visit the Ontario Dental Association for information on teen dental health.